 How long does a safeguarding certificate last?

-The designated safeguard lead should carry out safeguarding children level 3 training every two years too.
+The designated safeguard lead should carry out training for safeguarding children at level 3 every two years as well.”

 Suspicions and disclosures where there is a designated safeguarding lead